Frequently Asked Questions

 Why should I create a customer account?
 Do I have to?

 Customer accounts are entirely optional.
 Check out as a guest and you will then be given the option to create an account after checkout.
-Having an account means your name and address are saved for next time and you can check on the status of your order by clicking Login or My Account in the top menu bar.
+Having an account means your details are saved for next time and you can check on the status of your order by logging in to your account or using Shopify's Shop app.

 Will I be added to any mailing list if I create an account?